MikeLvd/product-auto-weight-goldenbath/README.md

 # product-auto-weight-goldenbath
 Automatically calculates and sets product weight based on dimensions in WooCommerce product admin.
 It also have a function that if the dimensions and weight fields are empty to prevent the user from publish the product.
 Its works for simple and variable products

+== Changelog ==

+= 1.0.4 =
+* Added support for simple and variable products.
+* Now it first check the dimensions of the parent product.
+* If they are filled, then we can assume that all variations have the same dimensions
+* and we don't need to check each variation individually.
+* If the parent product's dimensions are not filled, then we should check each variation to ensure at least one variation has the dimensions filled.

+= 1.0.3 =
+* Added functionality to prevent users to publish the product if dimensions and weight fields are empty.
+The feature can be enabled/disabled on plugin settings

+= 1.0.2 =
+* Added divisor field to plugin settings, now the user can selelect a different value of 5000.

+= 1.0.1 =
+* Added more control to plugin settings.

+= 1.0.0 =
+* Initial release.